alexlave100/sonarqube-auth-openshift/README.md

-# sonar-auth-openshift
-OpenShift Authentication for SonarQube
+# OpenShift Authentication Plugin for SonarQube

 Plugin that enables login to SonarQube using OpenShift credentials.